The entropy and reversibility of cellular automata on Cayley tree: Finite CA over Cayley tree

+is called a cellular automaton (CA) generated by the rules \eqref{CA} and \eqref{CA1}.
 If the boundary cells are connected to 0-state, then CA are called Null Boundary CA, i.e., $V\setminus W_{n}=\{0\}$ for a fixed $n$.
 If the same rule is applied to all of the cells in ever evaluation, then those CA are called uniform or regular.

 In Sections \ref{rule matrix} and \ref{Reversibility}, we consider linear transformations of finite dimensional vectors spaces corresponding to these finite linear cellular automata by imposing the null boundary condition, which means that the states of cells outside a given ball around the origin are fixed to be zero.